 Smith & Egge also had premises at 16 East 14 Street, New York, under the Smith & Egge Manufacturing Co.
 They made automatic button hole attachments for normal sewing machines at the plant.
 Eventually they would have businesses all over the world.

-Would anybody out there in Internet land have a picture of either of our men?
-I would love a copy: email@example.com
+Would anybody out there in Internet land have a picture of Smith or Egge?
+I would dearly love a copy for this page, maybe a distant relative? email@example.com

 The Smith & Egge chains were very popular including ones for sash windows replacing the ropes that often rotted and broke.
 All sash chains were guaranteed for 10 years but lasted much longer.
 Smith & Egge set up plants all over the world manufacturing these sash-chains.
-Some of their chains survive today, maybe your very sash windows are helped along by internal Smith & Egge chains.
+William Smith came to England around 1891 to set up The Automatic Chain Company, Birmingham.
+The company survived long after its American counterpart had disappeared.
+Some of their chains also survive today, maybe your very sash windows are helped along by internal Smith & Egge chains and weights.

-Smith & Egge won an early contract with the Wanamaker store supplying the first store sewing machines and a few survive today with the Wanamaker mark on them rather than Smith & Egge.
+Smith & Egge won an excellent early contract with the massive Wanamaker store supplying the first store sewing machines.
+A few survive today with the Wanamaker mark on them rather than Smith & Egge.
 These are dearly sought after.
+Interestingly Wannamaker made sure to state that their machines were not toy sewing machines but sold as smaller versions of full size sewing machine models.
+This was in complete opposite to the New York toy store called Schwarz who sold the Smith & Egge as a toy!
+I wonder if they saw a hole in the New York market?

 The market for a small portable sewing machine was huge and millions were being made by companies selling a product that every household wanted.

-In 1890 the every-day humble sewing machine had been described as possibly the greatest invention of the Victorian era.
+By 1890 the every-day humble sewing machine, invented only a few decades before by Elias Howe in 1846, had been described in one of the periodicals of the day as possibly the greatest invention of the Victorian era.

 Wheeler & Wilson, just up the road from Smith & Egge, was fast becoming the largest sewing machine manufacturers in America and a thorn in the side of Singers who later managed to buy their factory and level it!
 One way of removing competition I suppose.

-Smith & Egge as toolmakers were possibly supplying their neighbours, Wheeler & Wilson with machinery and parts.
+There is a possibility that Smith & Egge (as experienced toolmakers) were possibly supplying their neighbours, Wheeler & Wilson with machinery, equipment and small sewing machine parts.

 Patents were taken out for their first sewing machine on June 2nd 1896 and then further improvements on Jan 26th 1897 and Oct 19 1897.